Hulu vs. YouTube TV vs. Sling TV vs. AT&T TV Now vs. more: Channel lineups compared

 Top channels not available: AMC, BBC America, MLB Network, NBA TV.

-If you want to save a little money, and don't mind missing out on local channels, then Sling TV -- in particular the Sling Blue package for $35 a month -- is the best of the budget services.
+If you want to save a little money, and don't mind missing out on local channels, then Sling TV is the best of the budget services.
+Its Orange and Blue packages go for $35 per month, and you can combine them for a monthly rate of $50.
 It's not as comprehensive or as easy to navigate as YouTube but with a bit of work, including adding an antenna or an AirTV 2 DVR, it's an unbeatable value.
 Read our Sling TV review.

 Top channels not available in base package: MLB Network, NFL Network, Travel Channel.
 Read our DirecTV Stream review.